opennetworkinglab/onos-p4-tutorial/EXERCISE-4.md

 ```
 onos> srv6-clear device:leaf1
 ```

-### 5.Testing with Mininet

-After you installed the SRv6 policies, you are able to send some packets (e.g., ping) from host to host.

 To verify that the device inserts the correct SRv6 header, you can use **Wireshark** to capture packet from each device port.